 What Do These Jobs Pay After Taxes in Texas?

-One of Texas's biggest advantages for workers is the absence of state income tax, which means employees keep more of their paychecks compared to most other states.
-Here's what typical Tesla positions pay annually after federal taxes, Social Security, and Medicare are deducted:
+One of Texas's major advantages for workers is the absence of state income tax, allowing employees to keep more of their earnings compared to high-tax states.
+Here's what Tesla employees can expect to take home at various salary levels:

 Cost of Living — Can You Afford to Live There?